-My vision for the community is for it to be both narrowly defined and diverse.
+Our community is both narrowly defined and diverse.

-Diverse: There is no income or net worth requirement to be in the community, so I expect people at any and all stages of training to have widely disparate income and net worth numbers (six figures of debt to six figures of assets and everything in between) and financial goals.
+Diverse: There is no income or net worth requirement to be in the community; it includes people at any and all stages of training with widely disparate income and net worth numbers (six figures of debt to six figures of assets and everything in between) and financial goals.

 Want to know allllll the details about the program’s structure?
 Check out the syllabus from the Fall 2019 cohort here; the spring 2020 structure will be similar.